opendxl/opendxl-domaintools-client-python/doc/sdk/basichostinghistoryexample.rst

 From the DomainTools
 `Hosting History documentation <https://www.domaintools.com/resources/api-documentation/hosting-history/>`_:

-        The Hosting History API provides a list of changes that have occurred in a Domain Name's registrar, IP address, and name servers.
-IP and name server events include the value before and after the change and indicate the type of action that triggered the event.
+        `"The Hosting History API provides a list of changes that have occurred in a Domain Name's registrar, IP address, and name servers.
+IP and name server events include the value before and after the change and indicate the type of action that triggered the event."`